Second Life UPS Mark II

 - better documentation

-In order to provide more power as well as longer runtime, the UPS will use a recycled broken Netgear GS748T switch.
+In order to provide more power as well as longer runtime, the UPS will contain a 4S24P Lithium-Ion battery pack built from refurbished 18650 cells having a capacity of around 600 Wh (if 2000 mAh cells are used).

-The list of equipment in my home rack has changed, some equipment has been fsgfsdafsd replaced, there is some new equipment as well.
-Some of the new equipment will be powered by wide input range DC-DC converters so they can be powered directly from the battery rail (Vrail).
-I measured the amount of current draw during normal operation and came up with the following estimates.
+After Secondlife UPS Mark I has been deployed there have been a number of changes and additions to my home infrastructure equipment rack.
+Power requirements have increased.
+In order to come up with more detailed power requirements for each voltage I measured the amount of current draw during normal operation for each piece of equipment and came up with the following calculations for the power budget requirements of the UPS.
 As the voltage on the Vrail bus is not constant and changes from 11.2V when operating on a discharged battery and 24V when operating on AC its more useful to specify it's performance in terms of power not current.

 Device | 12V Current [A] (measured) | 12V Current [A] (max) | 5V Current [A] (max) | Vrail power [W] (measured) | Vrail power [W] (max) | Notes |